Bandwidth/bandwidth.github.io/voice/bxml/verbs/speakSentence.md

  * `level`: (optional) defines the strength of emphasis to be applied, accepted values are: `strong`, `moderate` or `reduced`

 #### `<lang>`
 Specifies the natural language of the content.
+For example, if you use an English American voice to speak a Spanish sentence, it will say the Spanish words with an American accent.

 Attributes:
  * `xml:lang`: specifies the language, accepted values are: